The pitfalls of next-token prediction: Introduction

 \section{Introduction}

-Long after its inception in the seminal work of \citet{shannon48ntp,shannon51english}, next-token prediction has made its way into becoming a core part of the modern language model.
+Long after its inception in the seminal work of \citet{shannon48ntp,shannon51english}, next-token prediction has made its way into the core of the modern language model.
 But despite its long list of achievements, there is a small but growing belief that a next-token predicting model is merely an impressive \textit{improv} artist that cannot truly model human thought.
 Humans, when navigating the world, meticulously imagine, curate and backtrack plans in their heads before executing them.
 Such strategies are unfortunately not explicitly built into the backbone of the present-day language model.
 This criticism has been floating around as an informal viewpoint \citep{lecun24ar,bubeck23sparks}.
-Our paper is aimed at crystallizing this intuitive criticism of next-token prediction, and developing the core arguments of this debate.
+Our paper is aimed at crystallizing this intuitive criticism, clarifying popular misconceptions, and developing new core arguments for the next-token prediction debate.

 Let us start by making more precise, what it means to say that human-generated language, or problem-solving, does not follow next-token prediction.
 When formalizing this, we hit an immediate roadblock: isn’t every sequence generation task possible autoregressively?
 Put differently, an optimist would say, every distribution over a sequence of tokens can be captured by an appropriately sophisticated next-token predictor simulating the chain rule of probability i.e., $\Pr(\responsetoken_1, \responsetoken_2, \hdots ) = \prod_{i} \Pr(\responsetoken_i \vert \responsetoken_1 \hdots \responsetoken_{i-1}) $.
 Thus, the autoregressivity in our systems is not antithetical to learning human language, after all.